 Positive self talk:

 If your inner dialogue is largely negative or critical, it won’t be as easy for you to spot the joy all around.
 Make a decision that you will release any negative self talk – who says you have to pay attention to it?
 That inner voice can be encouraging or it can be belittling – it’s your inner voice, therefore it’s your choice.
 No-one puts that voice there but you, so choose for your ‘default setting’ to be positive.
 You are a good person aren’t you?
 You always try your best don’t you?
 So have your inner voice say these things to you – rather than the bad.
 If you’re struggling to think of something positive to say about yourself, go back to gratitude.
 You’ll find something there.
 Do you have two legs that work?
 That get you from A to B?
 Then you are strong.
 That’s a positive to come from your gratitude for a working body.
 Happiness and positivity are a choice.
 It’s not always easy to choose them but ask yourself – what’s the worst that can happen if you do?
 Your day might just get better.
-Isn’t it worth a shot?
+This isn’t about toxic positivity or victim blaming.
+But we are more powerful than we give ourselves credit for, so be gentle with yourself and give it a try.

 Keep on keeping on: